Well, the answer’s yes of course – but you want to know why.

-Of course Jess has a LinkedIn account – she’s had it for… well, ages.
-When she left her corporate role she updated it, making sure she’d identified the right skills and including lots of detail about her previous experience – well, the bits she could remember anyway.
-She’s also added a bit about herself, what she wants from her new role and why she makes a good PM, that’s all she needs isn’t it!?
+Of course, Jess has a LinkedIn account – she’s had it for… well, ages.
+She updated it when she left her corporate role, making sure she was identifying the right skills and including lots of detail about her experience – well, the bits she could remember anyway.
+She also talks a bit about herself (even though she hates that kind of thing), her summary says why she makes a good PM, that’s all she needs, isn’t it!?

-Sometimes Jess browses her feed, get’s involved in Fred’s conversations about the perils of outsourcing and posts about a networking event she’s attended or book she’s reading.
+Sometimes Jess browses her feed.
+She gets involved in Fred’s conversations about the perils of outsourcing and posts about networking events she attended or books she has read.

 Sometimes she comments on one of Tara’s contentious posts and immediately wishes she hadn’t, the flurry of notifications keeps disrupting her “actual” work.

 What should Jess be getting out of LinkedIn?